SAP-archive/teched2020-DAT162/exercises/ex1/README.md

 ```
 ## Exercise 1.5 - Understanding the demo scenario

-In this exercise, we outline the scenario that is valid for the remaining part of this hands-on sesion:
+In this exercise, we outline the scenario that is valid for the remaining part of this hands-on session:

 The HR department of a company holds their employee data in a database.
 This database contains a single table SALARIES with one record for each employee and the following fields: